jflater/incubation_manuscript/README.md

 There is an OTU in the compost day 14 samples that has super high abundance, likely needs removed. ![](./Figures/shannon.diversity.png)

+-   Diversity is lowest in alfalfa day 7, this may suggest a more specialized bacterial community on day 7 than the other treatments or that the nutrient level is less selective than the more recalcitrant forms in the other treatments.

 Relative Abundance of phyla in the inputs and the nutrient profiles of the inputs
 ---------------------------------------------------------------------------------